RaspberryPiFoundation/microbit-curriculum/en-GB/frustration/index.md

 ![screenshot](images/frustration-course-tape.png)

-+ Slide your wand through your course, and push the ends of your wire into some putty to stand it up.
++ Slide your wand through your course, and push the ends of your wire into some clay to stand it up.

 ![screenshot](images/frustration-course-putty.png)